ebingrav/avwiki/Category:Riddles_Of_The_Sands.md

-*Somewhere under the sands of the [Valley of the Sun](:Category:_Valley_Of_The_Sun "wikilink"), there is rumored to be the ancient hide-out of a long dead band of [thieves](:Category:_Rogues "wikilink").
+*Somewhere under the sands of the [Valley of the Sun](:Category:_Valley_Of_The_Sun.md "wikilink"), there is rumored to be the ancient hide-out of a long dead band of [thieves](:Category:_Rogues.md "wikilink").
 Adventurers have long tried to uncover the location of these catacombs, but those few have never returned.*

 **Level Range:** 42-44